gotr00t0day/kernelpwned/README.md

 ## Overview

-KernelPWNED scans your current Linux kernel version and cross-references it against a database of known kernel vulnerabilities.
+KernelPWN scans your current Linux kernel version and cross-references it against a database of known kernel vulnerabilities.
 It's designed for penetration testers, security researchers, and system administrators who need to quickly assess kernel vulnerability status.

 ## Features